Democrats win unified — if narrow — control of Washington on a violent day

 But Trump’s obsession with his own political future, which was on full display Wednesday as he implored his supporters to head to the Capitol to protest Biden’s certification, undermined each part of the plan in the final weeks of the campaign, according to Republican strategists involved in the race.

 Not once did the president write a tweet in his own voice attacking the two Democrats in the race, Warnock and Ossoff.
-Trump traveled only twice to the state during the runoff election, for speeches that largely focused on his own grievances against state Republican leaders.
+Trump traveled only twice to the state during the runoff campaign, for speeches that largely focused on his own grievances against state Republican leaders.

 He sought to convince voters in the state that he had won the November election, when he had not, undermining the argument that the Senate needed Republican control to serve as a check on Biden, which internal GOP polling showed was the most potent way to win swing voters.

-“Trump made us look crazier than Democrats are,” said one strategist involved in the races, who requested anonymity to avoid backlash from Trump loyalists.
+“Trump made us look crazier than Democrats are,” said one strategist involved in the races, who spoke on the condition of anonymity to avoid backlash from Trump loyalists.
 “We did not make any new improvements in the suburbs.
 At some point you just get tapped out on the Trump base.”

 Those failures, combined with a massive Democratic effort in the state to turn out Black and Hispanic voters, produced two historic upsets that will reshape the country.
 Warnock, who leads the Rev. Martin Luther King Jr.’s former church in Atlanta, will be the first Black Democrat elected to the Senate from a former Confederate state.
 Ossoff, a 33-year-old Jewish filmmaker who previously interned for Rep. John Lewis (D-Ga.), the late civil rights icon, will be the youngest incoming senator in decades.